 State pension — the complete UK guide.

-How much you'll get, what counts as a qualifying year, how to check your NI record, when filling gaps is the best investment in the UK, and the bits nobody tells you about contracting out and tax.
+How much you'll get, what counts as a qualifying year, how to check your NI record, when filling gaps can be good value, and the bits many people miss about contracting out and tax.

-• Filling gaps in your NI record by paying voluntary Class 3 contributions is one of the best financial deals in the UK.
-It costs £907.40 per year and buys you roughly £329 of extra annual pension for life — a payback period of under three years.
+- ▸Filling gaps in your NI record by paying voluntary Class 3 contributions can be very good value where the year actually increases your forecast.
+It costs £956.80 per year in 2026/27 and can add roughly £359 of extra annual pension for life — a simple payback period of under three years.

 The new state pension — what you actually get

 That figure is increased each April under the "triple lock" — a political commitment to raise the state pension by whichever is highest: earnings growth, price inflation (CPI), or 2.5%.
-The triple lock has been one of the most generous uprating mechanisms in UK public policy, and it has significantly increased the real value of the state pension over the last decade.
-Whether it will survive indefinitely is a matter of political debate, but it has been maintained by every government since its introduction in 2010.
+The triple lock has increased the value of the state pension over the last decade.
+Whether it will survive indefinitely is a matter of political debate, but it remains current policy.

-To put the amount in context: £11,502 per year is roughly £958 per month.
+To put the amount in context: £12,548 per year is roughly £1,046 per month.
 That's below the PLSA's "minimum" retirement living standard of around £14,400/year for a single person.
-The state pension was never designed to be your sole retirement income — it's a foundation that you build on with workplace and private pensions.
-But it's a remarkably valuable foundation.
-The equivalent "annuity value" of the full state pension — what you'd need to save in a private pension to buy the same guaranteed, inflation-linked income for life — is approximately £250,000-£300,000.
-It's the largest single financial asset most UK adults will ever have.
+The state pension is a foundation that many people build on with workplace and private pensions.
+The equivalent "annuity value" of the full state pension — what you might need to save in a private pension to buy a broadly similar guaranteed, inflation-linked income for life — can be several hundred thousand pounds depending on annuity rates and assumptions.

 Qualifying years — how you build your entitlement